mjkoster/interfaces/draft-ietf-core-interfaces.md

 Link Embedding        {#embedding}
 --------------

 Collections may provide resource encapsulation by supporting link embedding.
 Link embedding may be used to provide a single resource with which a client may interact to obtain a set of related resource values.
 This is analogous to an image tag (link) causing the image to display inline in a browser window.
 Link embedding enables the bulk processing of items in the collection using a single operation targeting the collection resource.
 Performing a GET on a collection resource may return a single representation containing all of the embedded linked resources.
-For example, a collection for manufacturer parameters may consist of manufacturer name, date of manufacture, location of manufacture, and serial number resources which can be read as a single senml data object.
+For example, a collection for manufacturer parameters may consist of manufacturer name, date of manufacture, location of manufacture, and serial number resources which can be read as a single SenML data object.

 A subset of resources in the collection may be selected for operation using Query Filtering.
 Bulk Read operations using GET return a SenML representation of all selected resources.
 Bulk item Update operations using PUT or POST apply the payload document to all selected resource items in the collection, using either a Batch or Group update policy.
 A Batch update is performed by applying the resource values in the payload document to all resources in the collection that match any resource name in the payload document.
 Group updates are performed by applying the payload document to each item in the collection.
 Group updates are indicated by the link relation type rel="grp" in the link.